-Our Nominating, Corporate Governance and Compliance Committee is composed of Mr. Hodgson, Mr. Konowiecki, and Ms. Kosecoff, with Mr. Hodgson serving as chairman of the committee.
-The Nominating, Corporate Governance and Compliance Committee's responsibilities include:
+Following this offering, our Nominating, Corporate Governance and Compliance Committee will be composed of Mr. Hodgson, Mr. Konowiecki, and Ms. Kosecoff, with Mr. Hodgson serving as chairman of the committee.
+The Nominating, Corporate Governance and Compliance Committee's responsibilities upon completion of this offering will include:

-- developing and recommending to our Board criteria for board and committee membership; - subject to the rights of the Lead Sponsors under the Stockholders Agreement, identifying and recommending to our Board the persons to be nominated for election as directors and to each of our Board's committees; - developing and recommending to our Board best practices and corporate governance principles;

-- developing and recommending to our Board a set of corporate governance guidelines; - reviewing and recommending to our Board the functions, duties and compositions of the committees of our Board; and - monitoring our compliance programs and management's evaluation of our principal and legal and regulatory compliance risks.
+- developing and recommending to our Board criteria for board and committee membership; - subject to the rights of the Lead Sponsors under the Stockholders Agreement, identifying and recommending to our Board the persons to be nominated for election as directors and to each of our Board's committees; - developing and recommending to our Board best practices and corporate governance principles; - developing and recommending to our Board a set of corporate governance guidelines; - · reviewing and recommending to our Board the functions, duties and compositions of the committees of our Board; and - monitoring our compliance programs and management's evaluation of our principal and legal and regulatory compliance risks.